erfansahaf/firewalld-gui/readme.md

 In the first step, copy the `.env.example` file to `.env`.
 Then edit the `.env` file and adjust the required parameters (`HTTP Port` and `public.xml` file path).

-After that, use docker compose to bring the serice up:
+After that, use docker compose to bring the ui service up:

 ```sh
 docker compose up -d